Becoming Age-friendly

 Complete a Community Needs Assessment.
 This step will require input to be gathered from citizens of the community to figure out the needs

-within the eight domains for an age friendly community.
+within the eight domains for an age-friendly community.
 Different ways to gather this information could include surveys, focus groups, or other sessions.

 The community assessment should include a detailed inventory of both infrastructure and social